-The founding members of the Imagine Institute financially supported the creation of the Imagine Foundation dedicated to research on genetic diseases, with an endowment of 12.9 million euros.
+The founding members of Institut Imagine financially supported the creation of the Imagine Foundation dedicated to research on genetic diseases, with an endowment of 12.9 million euros.
 Since the launch of the project, they have provided technological and human resources, and supported the Institute's research, clinical research and development activities.
 The representatives of the founding members sit on the Board of Directors of the Imagine Foundation.

 AP-HP / Assistance Publique – Hôpitaux de Paris